Triston Casas Preview, Player Props: Red Sox vs. Royals

-Triston Casas -- with a slugging percentage of .563 in his past 10 games, including one home run -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Alec Marsh on the hill, on September 2 at 7:10 PM ET.
+On Sunday, Triston Casas (batting .424 in his past 10 games) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Taylor Clarke.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+In his last game, he notched a home run while going 2-for-4 against the Royals.

 Triston Casas Game Info & Props vs. the Royals